fernandomosquera/ZXUno_Altera/README.md

 # ZXUno_Altera

-ZXUno port for Altera Boards.
+ZXUno port for Altera Boards for SRAM FPGAs.
 Thank to McLeod and Antonio Villena from ZXUno Group.

 Thanks to UTO for his SMARTROOM -->  https://github.com/Utodev/smartROM